 Capsicum is the ingredient in chili peppers that makes it hot and spicy and burn the tongue.
 These days it’s often found in weight loss supplements because of hopes that it might raise metabolism.

-As someone who investigates supplements (see Supplement-Geek.com for my reviews), I predict that testosterone boosters and male enhancement supplements will soon contain capsicum, based on this study.
+As someone who investigates supplements , I predict that testosterone boosters and male enhancement supplements will soon contain capsicum, based on this study.
 It will probably also be added to weight loss supplements “for men” for the same reason.
 But, will this work?
 Right now, I don’t think anyone knows.